Julestar Dogs are registered with The Timber Dog Club UK.

 Timber Dog Club UK.

 The club carries two separate data bases and registration.
-With the Embark DNA screening, it has been found that some dogs have traceable wolf markers in their ancestry, along with many of the other dog breeds and while being considered very low content, never the less is there.
+With the Embark DNA screening, it has been found that some dogs have traceable wolf markers in their ancestry and while being considered very low content, never the less is there.
 When, tested dogs results show this, then resultant progeny will be registered on the relevant data base for those with any found content.

 We therefore ask, that anybody considering owning a puppy check with their relevant authorities if there are restrictions and if they extend to percentages (Low, Mid, High).
 So we can advise on which litters are acceptable for you.
 Any wolf content in our dogs is very low.